 - receiving blankets

-From here we set an expected cost for each item.
+From here we set an expected cost for each item both before and after baby arrived.
 It took some research but go to multiple stores and see what you can find where.
 You can even check online at sites like Amazon to see what they are listed at.
 Figure out now what you need to spend every month before the baby is born to be stocked up on the essentials and add that to your regular budget.

 Don’t Forget the Medical Expenses